ni/monodrive-documentation/docs/LV_client/sensors/mono_camera.md

 ### Description

-Reads the stream data for a RGB Camera sensor and returns a picture with the format specified in the stream dimensions.
+Configures and reads the data stream for a RGB Camera sensor and outputs a picture with the specified format in the stream dimensions.

 For technical support contact us at <b>support@monodrive.io</b>